paramoredigital/EE-YQL-Plugin/README.md

 `debug="no"`
 >Optional.
 If set to "yes" the YQL plugin will dump useful debugging information and exit.

+## Variables and Conditionals
+The YQL plugin will parse your results into single variables and variable pairs.
+Along with those, the YQL plugin supports:

+`{results path="array_one.array_two.array_three.string_value"}`
+>See the example using the results variable below.

+`{if no_results}{/if}`
+>Parsed if the YQL result was null or an error occurred.

 ## Examples
 The YQL module is meant to help you quickly consume RESTful services from your ExpresionEngine templates.
 Here are a few examples of how it works.